kaizen-ai/kaizenflow/docs/notes/git.md

   is progressing earlier on in the process, and give you feedback
     - E.g., "here it is a much simpler way of doing this", or even better "you don’t need to write any code, just do <this_and_that>"

+- Add Paul and GP as reviewers, plus anybody else that might be interested

+- After the review process Paul or GP will merge the code

 - Merged changes are tested in the Jenkins build